raster/mfo-static-website/pages/attend.md

 **Registered groups from Title I schools receive free admission** to Maker Faire Orlando 2021.
 Please see our [Educators page](/educators) for more information.

 **First Responders, Active Military and Veterans receive free admission** to Maker Faire Orlando 2021 with identification.
+Simply bring your identification to the ticket booth at the event to receive a free ticket per eligible person with identification.

 **Questions?
 Email <tickets@makerfaireorlando.com>**